TomatenMarc/NER-CTI/README.md

 Straightforward, this report focus on the cutting-edge technology spaCy and its potential use for military intelligence and its benefits for monitoring by CIR.

 ## Task definition of NER
-[Named-Entity-Recognition (NER)](https://deepai.org/machine-learning-glossary-and-terms/named-entity-recognition) is a fascinating field of Natural Language Processing (NLP) that involves the automatic identification and classification of  specific named entities such as people, places, organizations, and other objects of interest mentioned in text.
+[Named Entity Recognition (NER)](https://deepai.org/machine-learning-glossary-and-terms/named-entity-recognition) is a fascinating field of  [Natural Language Processing (NLP)](https://www.ibm.com/topics/natural-language-processing) that involves the automatic identification and classification of  specific named entities such as people, places, organizations, and other objects of interest mentioned in text.
 This process involves sequence labeling at  the token level, where each word in a given text is analyzed for its context and syntax to determine whether it represents a named entity.
 NER can be performed using various techniques, including rule-based approaches, Conditional Random Fields (CRFs), and deep neural networks, each with its own advantages and limitations.

-State-of-the-art NER systems rely on advanced machine learning algorithms, such as Convolutional Neural Networks (CNNs),  Recurrent Neural Networks (RNNs), and Transformer models like BERT and GPT, to achieve high accuracy and efficiency.
-NER is often evaluated using standard benchmarks such as the CoNLL-2003 dataset, which uses the BIO (Beginning, Inside, Outside) format to annotate named entities in text.
-There are also several applications of NER in various domains, including information retrieval, text summarization, machine translation, and question answering systems, and its development and optimization are crucial for advancing the accuracy and efficiency of NLP algorithms.
+State-of-the-art NER systems, however, rely on advanced machine learning algorithms, such as Convolutional Neural Networks (CNNs),  Recurrent Neural Networks (RNNs), and Transformer models like BERT and GPT, to achieve high accuracy and efficiency.
+Speaking about the performance, NER is often evaluated using standard benchmarks such as [CoNLL](#conll) datasets, which uses the [BIO](#bio) format to  annotate named entities in text.
+Another related dataset for benchmarking NER systems is [OntoNotes](https://catalog.ldc.upenn.edu/LDC2013T19).
 ### BIO
-The BIO notation is a commonly used labeling scheme in NER tasks.
+The [BIO](https://medium.com/analytics-vidhya/bio-tagged-text-to-original-text-99b05da6664) notation is a commonly used labeling scheme in NER tasks.
 In this format, each token in a text is labeled with a prefix indicating whether it belongs to a named entity and, if so, what type of entity it is.
 The prefix is either "B", "I", or "O", where:
 B (Beginning) indicates that the token is the beginning of a named entity.
 I (Inside) indicates that the token is inside a named entity.
 O (Outside) indicates that the token is not part of a named entity.
 This is an example of how BIO might look in a sentence: